 Older dynamically expanding VHDs will not be supported.
 Differencing disks continue to be unsupported.

 Resilient File System (ReFS) is the new recommendation for all volumes that contain databases and logs.
-Use of ReFS should result in less corruption, less reseeds and less rebuilds.
+Use of ReFS should result in less corruption, less reseeds and fewer rebuilds.
 It is also recommended that all disks be created as GPT versus MBR.

 NTFS is recommended for the volume where the Exchange install is located.